|Nippon Piston Ring (6461)|

-With regards to the characteristics required to piston rings, development of piston rings with low friction construction, thinner width, new surface treatment processes, highly durable and low- cost materials is being conducted.
-At the same time, development and proposal of optimal design technologies using its tuning technic is also being promoted.
+With regards to the characteristics required to piston rings, development of piston rings with low friction construction, thinner width, new surface treatment processes, highly durable and low-cost materials is being conducted.
+At the same time, development and proposal of optimal design technologies using its tuning technic are also being promoted.

 Nippon Piston Ring is one of only few companies that have the ability to stably manufacture and supply piston rings, which, as you may see, require extremely advanced technological capabilities, and are able to consistently develop revolutionary technologies.

 <Camshafts>Camshafts are a part designed to open and close the valves for each cylinder in piston engines.
-Nippon Piston Ring has the original technology for a special camshaft called assembled sintered camshafts, which are lightweight, high resistance to contact pressure and capable of adopting a wide variety of designs.
-They are used by Fuji Heavy Industries in all of its self-manufactured engines, as well as used by truck manufacturers, which require highly durable products.
-Most recently, Honda Motor Co., Ltd. has selected Nippon Piston Ring camshafts to be used in its new model of NSX sports car.
+Nippon Piston Ring has the original technology for a special camshaft called assembled sintered camshafts, which are lightweight, highly resistant to contact pressure and capable of adopting a wide variety of designs.
+They are used by SUBARU in all of its self-manufactured engines, as well as used by truck manufacturers, which require highly durable products.
+Moreover, Honda Motor Co., Ltd. has selected Nippon Piston Ring camshafts to be used in its sports car.

 ◎ CustomersNippon Piston Ring supplies piston rings and valve seat inserts to all Japanese automobile manufacturers.